jovotech/jovo-framework/docs/app-config.md

 }
 ```

-It's also possible to use the `provide` option to specify a provider class or token.
+It is also possible to use the `provide` option to specify a token, for which you want to inject a dependency, separately from the injected value or type.
 [Learn more about the different provider types here](./service-providers-dependency-injection.md#types-of-providers).

 ```typescript
 {